 I first saw “The Exorcist” when I was 13 and home alone.
-This, of course, was a mistake; by the time the iconic bars of Mike Oldfield’s “Tubular Bells” were running over the credits, I knew I’d never sleep that night, or possibly ever again.
-But it was not the circumstances of my viewing that made this film so abjectly terrifying.
-Forty-five years after its release, the adaptation of William Peter Blatty’s 1971 eponymous novel remains the most frightening movie ever made, and not just because it features a tween whose head spins backward.
+This, of course, was a mistake; by the time Mike Oldfield’s iconic “Tubular Bells” were running over the credits, I knew I’d never sleep that night, or possibly ever again.
+But it was not the circumstances that made this film so abjectly terrifying.
+Forty-five years after its release, the adaptation of William Peter Blatty’s 1971 eponymous novel is still the most frightening movie ever made, and not just because it features a tween whose head spins backward.

 At the time of the book’s publication, it seemed unlikely to ever achieve a mass audience, let alone be adapted into the ninth highest grossing film of all time when adjusted for inflation.
 Until then, Blatty, who also authored the screenplay, had been best known as the comedy screenwriter who’d given us the Inspector Clouseau mystery, “A Shot in the Dark.”
 A devout Catholic, he’d fictionalized an account of a 1949 exorcism by a Jesuit priest, but even his fancy Hollywood credentials couldn’t save it from being sent back to the publisher in droves.
 Only when a mysterious set of flukes landed him on the Dick Cavett Show for a full 45 minutes did the “The Exorcist” catapult to the New York Times best-seller list, where it remained for 57 weeks.

-When it came to adapting the book to screen, all the bigwig directors of the time were approached, including Stanley Kubrick.
+When it came to adapting the book to screen, all the bigwig directors of the time were approached, Stanley Kubrick included.
 But no one bit but Friedkin, who’d just nabbed a best-director Oscar for 1971’s “The French Connection.”
-This turned out to be the ideal match of director and material.

 Though I’ve always admired horror as a film genre– it reveals more about our collective unconscious than any shrink or sociologist ever could– I’ve never found it especially scary.
 Violent, yes.
 Glamorously macabre, yes.
 But scary?
 No, I’m more frightened by the threat of unemployment or climate change — real life, in other words.
 But William Friedkin’s 1973 masterpiece frightens precisely because it channels cinéma vérité to feast upon everything fetid in our culture then and now: Freud, corrupt leadership, economic inequality, dysfunctional nuclear families, and misogyny, not to mention the Catholic Church.
 (Writer-director Jordan Peele’s “Get Out” strikes different but just as profound cultural chords.)